Rochelle Community Hospital Ratings & Violations

 - Overall Patient Satisfaction (87th percentile) – This measurement reveals the overall patient experience when receiving cares and services at every department in the facility.

 Data collected by the Agency for Healthcare Research and Quality (AHRQ) and reviewed by the Illinois Department of Public Health on 30 day and inpatient mortality rates help determine if there are specific indicators of adverse outcomes that are related to the level of care the facility provided the patient who died.
 This information is made publicly available on the HHS Hospital Compare website.
-Between 07/01/2012 and 06/30/2015, the 30-Day Mortality Rate and Inpatient Mortality Rate at Rochelle Community HHospital include:
+Between 07/01/2015 and 06/30/2018, the 30-Day Mortality Rate and Inpatient Mortality Rate at Rochelle Community Hospital include:

-- Heart Failure Patients Who Died within 30 Days after Being Admitted to the Hospital – 12 percent, which is nearly identical to the Illinois state average of 11.83 percent.
+- Heart Failure Patients Who Died within 30 Days after Being Admitted to the Hospital – 10 percent, which is significantly lower than the Illinois state average of 11.83 percent.

-If you have any suspicions that your loved one residing in Rochelle Community Hospital was injured or died unexpectedly by medical malpractice, take steps now by contacting Rosenfeld Injury Lawyers.
+If you have any suspicions that your loved one residing in Rochelle Community Hospital was injured or died unexpectedly by medical malpractice, take steps now by contacting Rosenfeld Injury Lawyers LLC.
 Our Rochelle team of dedicated knowledgeable attorneys handles victim cases involving medical malpractice that occurs in Illinois medical centers.

 Let our legal team begin the process of your medical malpractice case by filing all the necessary documentation in the appropriate court.
 In Ogle County, the courthouse is located at: